kemitchell/rfc6896.js/README.md

-RFC 6896 (Secure Cookie Sessions) implementation for Node.js
+RFC 6896 Secure Cookie Sessions for Node.js

 A pair of transform functions.
 Takes your choice of cryptographic primitives.
 Hews closely to the language of the RFC.